obi1kenobi/cargo-semver-checks/README.md

 - Switch to the version of your crate that you'd like to check.
 - Repeat the `cargo rustdoc` command above, and note the newly-generated `doc/<your-crate-name>.json` file in your build target directory.
-- Run `cargo semver-checks diff-files --current <new-rustdoc> --baseline <previous-rustdoc>`.
+- Run `cargo semver-checks check-release --current <new-rustdoc> --baseline <previous-rustdoc>`.
   This step will run multiple queries that look for particular kinds of semver violations, and report violations they find.

+*: Specifically, we want the largest published version number that is smaller than the version that we are preparing to publish.
+The distinction matters if, say, you've already published v1.2.2 and v1.3.0, and you need to backport some fixes and release v1.2.3:
+   1.2.2 would be your baseline, and you'd compare 1.2.3 -> 1.2.2 and not 1.2.3 -> 1.3.0.

 Notes:
-- Only 5 violations per category are reported for now.
 - If using it on a massive codebase (multiple hundreds of thousands of lines of Rust), the queries may be a bit slow: there is some `O(n^2)` scaling for `n` items in a few places that I haven't had time to optimize down to `O(n)` yet.
 Apologies!
 I have temporarily prioritized